threehook/eth-scaffolder/README.md

 Every account defined in the config file needs a password file.<br/>
 A password file is a text file with on the first line your chosen password.<br/>
 During testing you need this password to send ether or to deploy a smart contract.<br/>
+A default password.txt file is placed in the dist direcory.<br/>
+The password in this default password file is: *`secret`*<br/>

-If you don't want to use your own password file(s) you may use the one in the sources by defining the following under every account in the config file:
+If you want to use your own password file(s) you can place them anywhere and point to them from the config file:

 ```
 - PasswordFile: "./password.txt"
 ```

-The password in this default password file is: *`secret`*
+<H4>Running a node</H4>
+You can run a node like this:<br/>
+`geth --config /path/to/your_config.toml console 2>> ~/node1.log`<br/>
+If you want to read more about using geth in a private ethereum network try googling with similar searches like `ethereum private network`<br/>

 <H4>Note</H4>
 Scaffolding a new network can **not** be done when a config file's `ListenAddr` is in use during the scaffolding.